-(1) Represents the aggregate grant date fair value of the option awards computed in accordance with FASB ASC Topic 718.
-For a description of the assumptions used in valuing these awards, see Notes 2 and 11 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

-(2) Represents amounts paid under our annual cash bonus program.
-For additional information regarding these amounts, refer to "-Narrative Disclosure to Summary Compensation Table-Annual Cash Bonuses."

-(3) Consists of company matching contributions under our 401(k) plan.

-(4) Dr. Ege commenced employment with us on October 19, 2020.
+- (1) Represents the aggregate grant date fair value of the option awards and stock awards computed in accordance with FASB ASC Topic 718.
+For a description of the assumptions used in valuing these awards, see Note 11 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 - (2) Represents amounts paid under our annual cash bonus program.
+For additional information regarding these amounts, refer to "-Narrative Disclosure to 2021 Summary Compensation Table-Annual Cash Bonuses." - (3) Consists of company matching contributions under our 401(k) plan. - (4) Consists of a sign-on bonus payable to Mr. Arkowitz in connection with his commencement of employment with us on June 1, 2021.